deepanshs/mrsimulator/docs/user_guide/method/method.rst

-objects assigned to the attribute ``events``; Event objects are divided into three types: (1) :py:meth:`~mrsimulator.method.SpectralEvent`, (2) :py:meth:`~mrsimulator.method.DelayEvent`, and (3) :py:meth:`~mrsimulator.method.MixingEventA`.
+objects assigned to the attribute ``events``; Event objects are divided into three types: (1) :py:meth:`~mrsimulator.method.SpectralEvent`, (2) :py:meth:`~mrsimulator.method.DelayEvent`, and (3) :py:meth:`~mrsimulator.method.MixingEvent`.
 This ordered list of Event objects is used to select the desired transition pathways and determine their average frequency and complex amplitude in the SpectralDimension.